 2nd day: Château de Versailles

 We are fond of castles so much that we were more excited about visiting Versailles than anything else in Paris!
 We spent our whole second day there and it was our most memorable day.
 Unbelievable wealth and beauty and elegance.
 Fascinating fountains shows.
 Horrible crowd.
-But I plan to tell you about it in a different post, so stay tuned!
+We tell about it all in this post!

 3rd day: gardens, bridges and THE view